juanescorreap/holbertonschool-zero_day/0x03-git/README.md

 It's purpose is to help the student understand:

-What is source code management
+What is source code management<br />
-What is Git
+What is Git<br />
-What is GitHub
+What is GitHub<br />
-What is the difference between Git and GitHub
+What is the difference between Git and GitHub<br />
-How to create a repository
+How to create a repository<br />
-What is a README
+What is a README<br />
-How to write good READMEs
+How to write good READMEs<br />
-How to commit
+How to commit<br />
-How to write helpful commit messages
+How to write helpful commit messages<br />
-How to push code
+How to push code<br />
-How to pull updates
+How to pull updates<br />
-How to create a branch
+How to create a branch<br />
-How to merge branches
+How to merge branches<br />
-How to work as collaborators on a project
+How to work as collaborators on a project<br />
-Which files should and which files should not appear in your repo
+Which files should and which files should not appear in your repo<br />